socratools/socranop/HACKING.md

 - Run `flake8` and `black` to format your code.

-  The soundcraft-utils source code is written to conform to stock `flake8` without any extra plugins installed.
+  The socranop source code is written to conform to stock `flake8` without any extra plugins installed.
 Using pipenv (see above) should make sure you have the right set of flake8 plugins installed.